 To honor his legacy and courageous efforts to promote interreligious dialogue and peace in the world, the Center is humbly and respectfully named after him.

-We offer the Russell Berrie Fellowship in Interreligious Studies at the Angelicum.
-At its completion, we welcome our Fellows into the JPII Leaders Network and support their interfaith work in their local communities.
+We offered the Russell Berrie Fellowship in Interreligious Studies at the Angelicum from 2008-2022.
+After completion of the Fellowship we welcomed Fellows into the JPII Leaders Network and supported their interfaith work in their local communities.

 We partner with interfaith organizations and networks devoted to education and action in the field of interreligious dialogue and peacebuilding to share the expertise and knowledge of our JPII Leaders, to learn from others, and amplify our collective work in dialogue.

-The JPII Center has offered more than 120 Russell Berrie Fellowships at the Angelicum, supported over forty projects in dialogue and peacebuilding, and partnered with like-minded organizations and networks to amplify the impact of interfaith collaboration throughout the world.
+The JPII Center has offered 133 Russell Berrie Fellowships at the Angelicum, supported over forty projects in dialogue and peacebuilding, and partnered with like-minded organizations and networks to amplify the impact of interfaith collaboration throughout the world.

 Our JPII Leaders are now serving religious communities around the world in various capacities and employed in a wide range of institutions and centers.